Frequently asked questions for academic staff

 based within the Learning and Teaching Unit on the four metropolitan campuses we

-have one full time equivalent Career Adviser
+have one full time equivalent Career Advisor

 assigned to support each Division.